What are Barrier Creams?

 What are barrier creams?

-Skin tissue is frequently exposed to various irritating substances in the workplace, particularly for wet work (work involving wet hands or hand washing), which can lead to the development of occupational contact dermatitis.
 Barrier creams are a type of skin cream used for hand protection; they are categorized as barrier protection creams or barrier creams and barrier repair creams.
-Barrier Creams are used to prevent irritation caused by occupational exposure to irritants and are recommended to be applied before and during work.
+Barrier creams are used to prevent irritation caused by occupational exposure to irritants and are recommended to be applied before and during work.

 What is barrier cream used for?

 Barrier creams have also been called pre-work creams, invisible gloves, or skin protective creams.
-They are meant to delay penetration of substances into the skin and used to reduce the irritant effect of substances.
+They are meant to delay penetration of substances into the skin and are used to reduce the irritant effect of substances.

 What is a barrier repair cream?